whiplashomega/elthelas2/data/rules/wildmagictable.markdown

 1. Roll on this table every round for 1 minute
 2. Caster and target switch positions after spell
-3. Can see invisible creatures
+3. Caster can see invisible creatures for 1 hour
-4. A flaming horse appears (Not Nightmare, real horse)
+4. A flaming horse appears (Not Nightmare, real horse, probably not long for the world)
 5. A modron appears within 1m for one minute
-6. Caster explodes with plant growth
+6. Caster explodes with plant growth (as the spell cast as an action) centered on their location.
 7. Cast fireball at 3rd level centered on self
 8. Weapons in 18m radius turn to food for 1 minute
-9. Cat magic missile as 5th-level spell
+9. Cast magic missile as 5th-level spell targeting the original target of the spell.
-10. Caster breathes 9m fire cone next time they speak
+10. Caster breathes 9m fire cone next time they speak that deals 3d6 fire damage.
 11. Change height by 1d10: Even: grow, Odd: shrink
 12. Target is cocooned in crystal until someone breaks it
 13. Cast confusion centered on self